Coinigy/cryptoticker/README.md

 # Instructions

-Step 1 - Clone repo anywhere
+Step 1 - Clone repo anywhere or grab a release from the releases page

 Step 2 - In Chrome, visit chrome://extensions/